munificent/game-programming-patterns/book/observer.markdown

 That allows outside code to control who receives notifications.
 The subject communicates with the observers, but it isn't *coupled* to them.
 In our example, no line of physics code will mention achievements.
-Yet, it can still notify the achievements system.
+Yet, it can still talk to the achievements system.
 That's the clever part about this pattern.

 It's also important that the subject has a *list* of observers instead of a